Gael Greene’s Morning After Orange fruit soup -

 In 1981 she co-founded Citymeals-on-Wheels, along with teacher and food writer James Beard, to help fund weekend and holiday meals for homebound elderly people in New York City.
 She remains an active chair of the company’s board, hosting an annual Power Lunch for Women.

-Gael explains in the headnote for this recipe on her website, “I don’t remember where I got the recipe for this refreshing and delicious fruit soup — always a waker-upper at my brunches for friends.
+Gael explains in the headnote for this recipe on her website, “I don’t remember where I got the recipe for this refreshing and delicious orange fruit soup — always a waker-upper at my brunches for friends.
 If I stole it from you, please forgive me.”

 I made the orange juice and tapioca mixture before bed last night and then popped it into the fridge.
 This morning, when I went to stir in the fruit, I thought it seemed a little too gelatinous and stirred in about 1/2 cup orange juice to loosen it up.